Welcome to today's edition of the Rush 24-7 podcast.

 You were the ones that had all this ability.

-You were gonna stop global warming.
+You were going to stop global warming.

-And then here comes an oil spill, and you are powerless.
+And then here comes an oil spill and you are powerless.

-All you could do is complain and blame British petroleum.
+All you could do is complain and blame British Petroleum.

-Well, meanwhile, British petroleum tries a number of things.
+Well, meanwhile, British Petroleum tries a number of things.

 After 14 days, Bush 41 went out there and nationalized the effort to clean it up.

-Now the news is out there today that this is the worst oil spill in American history.
+Now, the news is out there today that this is the worst oil spill in American history.

 It may be.